JAndrassy/ArduinoOTA/README.md

 The most common Arduino ATmega board with more than 64 kB of flash memory is Arduino Mega.
 To use it with ArduinoOTA library, you can't use it directly with the Arduino AVR package, because the package doesn't have the right fuse settings for Mega with Optiboot.
 You can download [my boards definitions](https://github.com/jandrassy/my_boards) and use it [to burn](https://arduino.stackexchange.com/questions/473/how-do-i-burn-the-bootloader) the modified Optiboot and to upload sketches to your Mega over USB and over network.

 For SDStorage a 'SD bootloader' is required to load the uploaded file from the SD card.
-There is no good SD bootloader.
-2boots works only with not available old types of SD cards and zevero/avr_boot doesn't yet support USB upload of sketch.
 The SDStorage was tested with zevero/avr_boot.
+Note that the zevero/avr_boot doesn't support USB upload of sketch.
 The ATmega_SD example shows how to use this ArduinoOTA library with SD bootloader.

 To use remote upload from IDE with SDStorage or InternalStorage, copy platform.local.txt from extras/avr folder, next to platform.txt in the boards package used (Arduino-avr or MCUdude packages).
-You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
-It is clickable and opens the folder.
-There find the boards package in packages folder.

 The IDE upload tool is installed with Arduino AVR core package.
 At least version 1.2 of the arduinoOTA tool is required.
 For upload from command line without IDE see the command template in extras/avr/platform.local.txt.

 ## ESP8266 and ESP32 support

-The ArduinoOTA library bundled with ESP8266 and ESP32 Arduino packages works only with native WiFi libraries.
 This library allows to upload a sketch to esp8266 or esp32 over Ethernet with Ethernet or EthernetENC library.

-Upload over the native WiFi library works too.
+*Note: Both esp8266 and esp32 Arduino core now support wired Ethernet as additional network interface for their WiFi library (STA and SoftAP are the 'built-in' network interfaces).
+With Ethernet over WiFi library you can use the standard OTA upload of the esp8266 and esp32 core with wired Ethernet.*

 To use this library instead of the bundled library, the bundled library must be removed from the boards package library folder.
 To override the configuration of OTA upload in platform.txt, copy the platform.local.txt file from extras folder of this library next to platform.txt file in boards package installation folder.
-You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
-It is clickable and opens the folder.
-There find the boards package in packages folder.
+For Arduino IDE 2 use platform.local.txt from extras/IDE2.

 This library supports SPIFFS upload to esp8266 and esp32, but the IDE plugins have the network upload tool hardcoded to espota.
 It can't be changed in configuration.
 To upload SPIFFS, call the plugin in Tools menu and after it fails to upload over network, go to location of the created bin file and upload the file with arduinoOTA tool from command line.
 The location of the file is printed in the IDE console window.
 Upload command example (linux):
 ```